agude/agude.github.io/_books/the_quantum_thief.md

 points I put down the book, realizing I had no desire to find out how it ended.
 I only finished it by forcing myself to read a few pages at a time.

-In the end, a wonderful backdrop with thin story on top.
+In the end, a deep backdrop with shallow story on top.